How to master the art of popup timing

 It appears Thinx has identified brand trust as cause for hesitation.
 They use an exit-intent popup as a means for showing product affirmation, steering would-be site abandoners to customer reviews.

-The do’s of popup timing
+The do’s of website popup timing

-Near the beginning of this post, I said you shouldn’t release a popup before five seconds.
+Near the beginning of this post, I said you shouldn’t release a website popup before five seconds.
 Bombarding a visitor immediately upon arrival can escalate your site’s bounce rate and negatively impact sales.

-Just imagine a site that already has flashy imagery or sophisticated web design, with sections expanding as you scroll.
+Imagine a site that already has flashy imagery or sophisticated web design, with sections expanding as you scroll.
 Now throw in a popup.
 I’d run, too.

 So if not below five seconds, then what?
 A basic starting point is between five and 60 seconds, and no longer, if you prefer a clock-based approach.
 Specifically, a lot of brands say the five- to 15-second range is their sweet spot.